← RETURN TO BLOG

-3 Newlyweds Share How They Planned (and Improvised!)
-Their Honeymoon Travels
+3 Newlyweds Share Their Honeymoon Plans & Improvisions!

 While I don’t like to think of life as a series of milestones, one thing seems certain: the further I get into my twenties, the more weddings I attend.

-More than any other kind of vacation, honeymoon travel comes with a broad set of expectations — many of which are bolstered by TLC wedding specials and well-meaning advice.
-In addition to the usual travel to-dos, like booking hotels and choosing travel insurance
+than any other kind of vacation, honeymoon travel comes with a broad set of expectations — many of which are bolstered by TLC wedding specials and well-meaning advice.
+In addition to the usual travel to-dos, like booking hotels and choosing

 Q: How did you decide on your honeymoon destination?

 Savanna: Our honeymoon destination was French Polynesia (Tahiti/Moorea/Bora Bora).
 My husband and I both agreed Bora Bora was where we wanted to go early on, for a few different reasons.
 We knew